-If enacted, this bill would amend current statutes regarding parental rights in accessing their minor children's medical records.
-Specifically, it would require healthcare entities to provide parents with access to any electronic portal and healthcare delivery platform that is separate but equal to the child's access, while maintaining confidentiality as required by law or court order.
+If enacted, this bill would amend current statutes regarding parental rights in relation to a minor child's medical records.
+Specifically, it would require healthcare entities to provide parents access to any electronic portal and healthcare delivery platform that is separate but equal to the minor child's access, while still maintaining confidentiality as required by law or court order.
 This change emphasizes the parent's right to access their child's medical information throughout the child's minority, regardless of whether parental consent is needed for the treatment provided.

-Additionally, the bill clarifies that parents have the right to request, access, and review all written and electronic medical records of their minor child, including those for services that do not require parental consent.
-This includes access to records related to emergency situations, mental health screenings, and treatment for minors aged 12 and older who are under the influence of dangerous drugs.
-The bill also makes technical changes to existing language, ensuring that it does not create new obligations for school districts regarding reporting misconduct among students.
+Additionally, the bill clarifies that a parent's right to request, access, and review all written and electronic medical records includes those for services that do not require parental consent.
+This encompasses records related to emergency situations, mental health screenings, and treatment for minors aged 12 and older who are under the influence of dangerous drugs.
+The bill also makes a technical change regarding the notification of suspected criminal offenses against a minor, ensuring it does not create new obligations for schools to report certain student misconduct.

 House Engrossed Version: 1-602